Shefalir2000/image_classifier_cli/hello/Confidence and Accuracy Report.md

 Confidence and Accuracy Report
 ==============================

+# Model version number 2

-# Threshold Value
+## Threshold Value

 The threshold value is 50.0.
 ## Confidence/Accuracy Above the Threshold

-The average confidence level above the threshold is: 99.66057275616845
+The average confidence level above the threshold is: 95.84836287553921

-The average accuracy level above the threshold is: 0.4069767441860465
+The average accuracy level above the threshold is: 0.5930232558139535

 The data is in Appendix A
-### Confidence/Accuracy Below the Threshold
+## Confidence/Accuracy Below the Threshold

 The average confidence level below the threshold is: 0